-Pollution, whether man made or natural, can have serious negative effects on our lungs.
-People who have a chronic lung disease like COPD or asthma will feel the effects more than anyone, since they lungs are more sensitive.
-BioMed Central, a medical journal and article publisher, conducted a study that says forest fires are having a major impact on people with COPD, especially.
+Pollution, whether man-made or natural, can have serious adverse effects on our lungs.
+People who have a chronic lung disease like COPD or asthma will feel the effects more than anyone since the lungs are more sensitive.
+BioMed Central, a medical journal and article publisher, conducted a study that says forest fires are having a significant impact on people with COPD, especially.
 They based the findings on reports from pharmacies filling more prescriptions than usually in areas that were close to where there were recent forest fires.

 There can also be an issue if you live near an active volcano.
 Active volcanoes will throw soot into the air with particles that are small enough to inhale.
 The soot from a volcano can come down to earth quickly, or spend some time up in the atmosphere first.

-Very dry climates can also be dangerous.
-A flat area with little vegetation can see a dust storm after a particularly severe drought.
-If you live in an area like this, or where the air is just very hot and dangerous in general, you should try to stay inside with air conditioning as much as possible use a humidifier.
+Arid climates can also be dangerous.
+A flat area with little vegetation can see a dust storm after a, particularly severe drought.
+If you live in an area like this, or where the air is scorching and dangerous in general, you should try to stay inside with air conditioning as much as possible use a humidifier.
 For example, areas of southern Arizona are known to be dangerous for people with sensitive lungs.